 1 Corinthians Chapter 13

-- If I speak the tongues of angels and men but don’t have love,(136)The Greek word here “ἀγάπη” (agape), typically translated “love”.
+- If I speak the tongues of angels and men but don’t have love,(99)The Greek word here “ἀγάπη” (agape), typically translated “love”.
 However, unlike our English word “love” – which primarily speaks of affection and feelings – agape centers on preference.
 In the verb form, it literally means “to prefer” or “show preference for”.
 In the New Testament, that usually means “moral preference”, or “actively preferring what God prefers” in what we do, not just in what we feel.
 It’s the “love” based on will, choice, decision, and action; not feelings.
 (Feelings-based love is the Greek word “φιλέω” (phileó), which properly means “brotherly love/affection”.)
-I did – and do – become a resounding gong or a clanging cymbal.
+I have become become a resounding gong or a clanging cymbal.

-- And if I have prophecy, and understand all mysteries and all knowledge, and if I have all faith so as to move mountains, but don’t have love; I am nothing.
+- And if I have prophecy, and have understood all mysteries and all knowledge, and if I have all faith so as to move mountains, but don’t have love; I am nothing.

 - Love is patient, it’s kind.
 Love isn’t jealous, love doesn’t boast, it isn’t puffed up,